jkurthoconnor/keyboard_layouts/ergodox/README.md

 - Make sure you've set up your environment per the [QMK docs](https://docs.qmk.fm/#/newbs_getting_started?id=set-up-your-environment) so compilation would actually work.
 - From your shell, make sure your working directory is qmk*firmware, then enter the command `make ergodox_ez:_layout_`, substituting the name of the folder you created for "_layout_".

-Good luck on your journey!
-And remember, if you get stuck, you can always get back to your [original layout](https://configure.zsa.io/ergodox-ez/layouts/0KxOG/EDJwG/0) from Oryx.